eirikg/no.javatime.inplace/README.md

 The build uses [Tycho](http://www.eclipse.org/tycho/).

-To launch a complete build, select Run As | Maven Build ... from the parent pom file in project `packaging/no.javatime.inplace.parent` and issue
+To launch a complete build, select:
 ```
-clean package
+Run As | Maven clean
 ```
+from the parent pom file in project `packaging/no.javatime.inplace.parent`.

 By default the build uses a Juno-based target platform.
 To use a different target (e.g. neon) see the platform-version-name attribute in the parent pom file in the `packaging/no.javatime.inplace.parent` project.

-The corresponding target platform definitions can be found in `releng/no.javatime.inplace.targets`
+The corresponding target platform definitions can be found in the `releng/no.javatime.inplace.targets` project.